 A century ago, comb honey was a very common product.
 In fact, it was more common to find comb honey than it was to find jars of honey.
 These days the only beekeepers that generally produce comb honey are small-scale or hobbyist beekeepers.
 Why?
 Comb honey does take a bit more nuance and patience to produce.
-Also, a beekeeper that uses a centrifuge to jar honey will reuse the wax hexagons after the honey is removed, which allows them to produce more honey much more quickly.
+Also, a beekeeper that uses a centrifuge to jar honey will reuse the wax comb hexagons after the honey is removed, which allows them to produce more honey much more quickly.

 Comb honey is a gorgeous natural wonder: tens of thousands of bees working together to build perfect hexagons that are the exact same size and shape that fit perfectly together over and over again.

 Why choose comb honey?

-Because the bees make each of these hexagon containers with their own ‘lid’, which we leave intact when we cut comb honey, comb honey has not been filtered..not even a little bit.
+Bees make each of the hexagon containers of comb with their own ‘lid’.
+We leave them intact when we cut comb honey.
+Comb honey is not filtered..not even a little bit.
 It is cut out right from the hive.
-In fact, the honey hasn’t come into contact with human hands or any artificial matter.
-That means all the anti-microbial and healthy properties from the pollen, and propolis, enzymes make it to your breakfast table.
+In fact, the comb honey hasn’t come into contact with human hands or any artificial matter.
+That means all the anti-microbial and healthy properties from the pollen, propolis, and enzymes make it to your breakfast table.